-In March 2017, the Company issued a debenture due in March 2019 (the "March 2017 Debenture) with a principal balance of \$2.6 million at both December 31, 2021 and 2020, including a late-payment penalty.
-The March 2017 Debenture is convertible into shares of the Company's common stock, at a conversion price, which has been adjusted pursuant to the terms of the March 2017 Debenture to \$0.90 per share on December 31, 2021, or 2.9 million shares of common stock.
+On December 31, 2022, the March 2017 Debenture is convertible into shares of the Company's common stock, at a conversion price, which has been adjusted pursuant to its terms, of \$0.00009 per share or 28.7 billion shares of the Company's common stock.
 The conversion price is subject to reset in the event of offerings or other issuances of common stock, or rights to purchase common stock, at a price below the then conversion price, as well as other customary anti-dilution protections.